 The past couple Sundays, I’ve skipped brunch, packed up my pre-schooler, and headed south for a wine tasting.
 After experiencing the delightful magic of kid-friendly wineries, I don’t think I’ll ever go back to waiting in a brunch line.

 My family resides in South Beaverton, and to my absolute delight, Washington County has an assortment of nearby wineries.
 Unbeknownst to me, I’m a mere 10-minute drive from lush fields, mountain views, and helpful wine connoisseurs.
 Oh, and did I mention I can bring my kids along?

-The next weekend, we met some friends at the appropriately named Hawk’s View Winery.
+For our first outing, we met some friends at the appropriately named Hawk’s View Winery.
 You can’t miss the gorgeous view of Mt.
 Hood.
 With plenty of space to run and ample shaded seating, the adults enjoyed a tasting while the kiddos ran on the grass and carefully examined a few bugs in the flowers.

 A six-sample tasting typically runs $20.
 However, this time one of my friends was a member, and membership definitely has its benefits (like discounted tastings and charcuterie.)
 Of the six wines sampled, my favorite was the 2018 Carbonic Pinot Noir (I will definitely be back for that again)!

 The helpful staff was more than patient with our collective group of 7 kiddos.
 As an added (future) bonus, a specific family-friendly picnic area is in the works.
 This seasonal feature will create a kid-approved area to be enjoyed by families, while a separate space will be reserved for grown-ups only.
 It’s literally the best of both worlds.

 Tips for a successful winery trip with kids